sal55/langs/candm.md

 libraries, when the bindings for an external library or written manually.
 But when the libraries are also in M, then the necessary bindings are genarated by the M compiler).

 **84** How does C know which module 'owns' a variable?
-Even with matching types, if modules A, B, C all declares 'abc', but none initialise, which module exports it?
+Even with matching types, if modules A, B, C all declare 'abc', but none initialise, which module exports it?
 This is usually up to a linker.
-Normally at most one module can initialise a symbol.
+Normally, at most one module can initialise a symbol.

 **85** In C you are supposed to use 'extern' for names that are imported, but few bother; programs still (somehow) work, but it's all very sloppy.